medic/cht-docs/content/en/apps/guides/hosting/monitoring/integration.md

 ### Additional Flows

-While the additions to Prometheus don't have to reside on the same server as the CHT, this guide assumes the metrics being added are to increase the CHT stability.
-As such, the focus of this guide is on using a Dockerized instance of [cAdvisor](https://prometheus.io/docs/guides/cadvisor/) running along side with the CHT Core.
-When enabled, we can expose metrics from Docker itself which Prometheus can directly ingest:
+Your Prometheus instance from CHT Watchog can ingest data from any [supported data source](https://prometheus.io/docs/instrumenting/exporters/) accessible via an HTTPS request.
+These data sources might be hosted on the same server as CHT Core or on a completely different server.

+The focus of this guide is to collect metrics on Docker container usage and performance from the server hosting our CHT Core instance using [cAdvisor](https://prometheus.io/docs/guides/cadvisor/).

 ```mermaid
 flowchart LR